How to Prepare and Apply for an SBA Loan

 A Roadmap to SBA Success

-Given the low approval rate of SBA loans (~30%), we've created this guide to help improve your approval chances.
+Given the low approval rate of SBA loan information guide (~30%), we've created this guide to help improve your approval chances.
 Here’s what a typical applicant roadmap looks like:

 Step 1.
 Prepare Your Business and Personal Finances